LazyAGI/LazyLLM/docs/en/Cookbook/robot.md

 lazyllm.WebModule(chat, port=23466).start().wait()
 ```

-- `WebModule` is another core module of LazyLLM, which can wrap any callable into a client.
+- [WebModule][lazyllm.tools.WebModule] is another core module of LazyLLM, which can wrap any callable into a client.
 The wrapping effect is as shown at the beginning.
 The callable is passed as the first argument, here we are wrapping our deployable model chat with a client shell.
 - `port` is used to specify the port for client publishing.
 The `port` can be omitted; if not specified, LazyLLM will find an unused port between 20500 and 20799 to use.
 We can also specify a range of available ports.
 - `start` is crucial in LazyLLM, which means to initiate.
-Once `start` is executed, it will run the entire application's training, deployment, and even evaluation tasks if specified.
-Here, since no tasks are specified in `TrainableModule` and `WebModule`, it defaults to only the deployment task, which is to deploy an `internlm2-chat-7b` model and start a Web client.
+If `start` is executed, it will run the deployment of all modules throughout the entire application.
+Here, [TrainableModule][lazyllm.module.TrainableModule] and [WebModule][lazyllm.tools.WebModule] will deploy an `internlm2-chat-7b` model and start a web client.
 - `wait` is used to keep the client running after it starts without shutting down.

 After deployment and client startup, LazyLLM will print the accessible URL in the terminal.